 What do we cover?

-- Why is the Cybercrimes Bill is important.
+- Why is the cybercrime law is important.

-- A general overview of the international framework, the Bill and the timeline.
+- A general overview of the global framework and perspective (including the Cyber Bill).

-- The overlaps with other laws (like POPI and common law crimes).
+- The overlaps with other laws (like data protection law and common law crimes).

 - What is the impact on an Electronic Communications Service Provider (ECSP)?
-Many people do not realise that they are one.
+Many people do not realise that they are one, and that the law places many obligations on them.

-- Whether you could have a National Critical Information Infrastructure (NCII)?
+- Whether you could have a Critical Information Infrastructure (CII)?
 What does it mean if you do?

 - Access to information and the surveillance of online activities.

-- The new offences created by the CaC Bill.
+- Why you are a cyber criminal.
+The new offences created by the Cyber Bill.

 - Does it limit the freedom of speech?
-The impact on journalism.
+The impact on journalism and communications.

 - The impact on the use by IT professionals of legitimate hardware and software tools.

-- Who enforces the CaC Bill?
-The new structures the CaC Bill creates.
+- Who enforces the Cyber Bill?
+The new structures the Cyber Bill creates.

-- The role of the courts and the jurisdiction for the CaC Bill crimes
+- The role of the courts and the jurisdiction for the Cyber Bill crimes.

-- Admissibility of electronic evidence and agreements with foreign states
+- Admissibility of electronic evidence, information sharing, and agreements with foreign states.

 We will provide attendees with: